OllieJones/sqlite-object-cache/readme.txt

 = What Cached Data Size should I use for my site? =

-The default setting for Cached Data Size is 4 MiB.
+The default setting for Cached Data Size is 16 megabytes (MiB).
 This plugin allows the actual cached data size to grow larger than that, and occasionally removes old data to trim back the size to the setting.
 Take a look at the Statistics page.
 If your actual cached data setting is consistently larger than the setting, double the setting.

 If you operate a large and busy site, try an initial setting of 32 MiB, then adjust it based on the growth of the actual size.

 = What is SQLite? =

 [SQLite](https://www.sqlite.org/about.html) is fast and efficient database software.
 It doesn't require a separate server.
 Instead, it is built into php using the [SQLite3](https://www.php.net/manual/en/book.sqlite3.php) extension.
 SQLite programs don't need to open network connections to send requests and wait for replies.

+= What is igbinary? =

+[igbinary](https://www.php.net/manual/en/ref.igbinary.php) is a php extension that provides an efficient way to serialize and compress data.
+It, in some cases, uses less than half the storage space of the built-in php data [serializer](https://www.php.net/manual/en/function.serialize.php).
+If igbinary is available in your php configuration, this plugin uses it.

 = Does this plugin replace MariaDB or MySQL with SQLite? =